-The lack of high-pressure metamorphism and the Barrovian conditions in the Menderes Massif shortly after underthrusting were previously explained by delamination, whereby the lithosphere would have gradually peeled back from north to south (van Hinsbergen et al., 2010), as in the numerical models of Göğüş & Pysklywec (2008) and Memiş et al. (2020).
+The lack of high-pressure metamorphism and the Barrovian conditions in the Menderes Massif shortly after underthrusting were previously explained by delamination, whereby the lithosphere would have gradually peeled back from north to south (van Hinsbergen et al., 2010), as in the numerical experiments of Göğüş and Pysklywec (2008) and Memiş et al. (2020).
 However, in that concept, low-angle, large-distance underthrusting should have involved the entire downgoing plate, requiring flat slab advance and subsequent rollback of the mantle lithosphere.
-This hypothesis has difficulty explaining why in Eocene and Oligocene time, shortly after accretion of the nappes, there was arc magmatism only tens of kms north of the Menderes massif.
-Moreover, the gradual peeling back of lithosphere is a process in which there is no plate boundary, and without net plate convergence (Göğüş & Ueda, 2018b; McPhee et al., 2019), whereas Africa-Europe convergence has been continuous.
-With the lithospheric unzipper hypothesis, subduction may have continued with a single, mantle-stationary or slowly retreating slab during accretion such that arc-trench distances remained stable, and the unzipped crust was underthrust far below the accretionary orogen in the upper plate (Figure 4).
+This hypothesis has difficulty explaining why in Eocene and Oligocene time, shortly after accretion of the nappes, there was are magmatism only tens of kms north of the Menderes massif.
+Moreover, the gradual peeling back of lithosphere is a process in which there is no plate boundary, and without net plate convergence (Göğüş and Ueda, 2018; McPhee et al., 2019), whereas Africa-Europe convergence has been continuous.
+With the lithospheric unzipper hypothesis, subduction may have continued with a single, mantle-stationary or slowly retreating slab during accretion such that arctrench distances remained stable, and the unzipped crust was underthrust far below the accretionary orogen in the upper plate (Figure 4).
 In western Anatolia, this underthrusting continued until all continental lithosphere was consumed, after which oceanic subduction resumed, about 35 Ma ago (van Hinsbergen et al., 2010).
-Part of this unzipped crust never underthrusted the orogen but remained in the foreland as the Bey Dağları platform of southwestern Turkey (van Hinsbergen et al., 2010).
+This unzipped crust underlies much of western Turkey, from the Menderes Massif to the Bey Dağları platform of southwestern Turkey (van Hinsbergen et al., 2010).

-Previous hypotheses to explain the high-temperature metamorphism in the Kırşehir Massif suggested delamination or slab break-off as heat source (Ilbeyli & Kibici, 2009; Köksal et al., 2012).
+Previous hypotheses to explain the high-temperature metamorphism in the Kırşehir Massif suggested delamination or slab break-off as heat source (Kadıoğlu et al., 2003; Ilbeyli and Kibici, 2009; Köksal et al., 2012).
 Alternatively, because the reconstructed trench orientation at which the the Kırşehir Massif was N-S and the angle of underthrusting was NNE-SSW, obliquity of subduction was postulated to cause elevated prograde geothermal gradients (van Hinsbergen et al., 2016).
 Later, numerical experiments showed that obliquity decreases burial rates and therefore allows for higher geothermal gradients during burial (Plunder et al., 2018).
 However, while these hypotheses may explain part of the observations, they do not explain why the Kırşehir Massif underthrusted ~150 km below the upper plate, followed within a few Ma by the intrusion of arc plutons, and with the upper plate in extension during underthrusting.